cs-fullstack-2019-fall/python-basic-review-1-ic-insideoutzombie/README.md

 ### Create a ```main``` function and a function for each exercise.
 Call each exercise from ```main```

 1. Variables:
 - Define a variable called 'season' and assign it your favorite season as a String.
-Print 'May favorite season is Fall' (use your favorite season value)
+Print 'My favorite season is Fall' (use your favorite season value)

 2. Loop:
-- Write a loop that prints backwards from 10 - 1, then prints 'LIFTOFF!'
+- Write a loop that prints backwards from 10 to 1, then prints 'LIFTOFF!'

 3. Conditionals:
 - Create 3 Strings containing movie names of your choice.
-List the 3 choices and prompt the user to select their favorite movie by entering the corresponding number.
+List the 3 choices and prompt the user to select their favorite movie by entering the Movie's corresponding index number.
 Once the User makes a selection, print ```You selected WHATEVER_MOVIE_they_selected```

 4. Functions:
 - Write a function that accepts a numeric grade as a parameter.
 The function should return the appropriate letter grade based on the value passed in (10 point scale).
 If an invalid grade passed in (e.g. > 100 or < 0) return ```invalid grade```.
 Prompt the User for a grade value.
-Call your function and print the returned grade or error message in the console.
+Call your function and print the returned grade or an error message if entry invalid, in the console.

 5. Arrays: